jiangsheng/jiangsheng.github.io/docs/games/frontmission/mechanics/city.rst

 --------------------
 Military office
 --------------------
-Here you receive orders for the battle and gain intelligence to the enemy.
-Check the Boss data and adjust your setup accordingly.
+Here you receive orders and briefings for the battle and gain intelligence to the enemy.
+Check the boss data and adjust your setup accordingly.
+Getting orders is the main way to unlock new battlefield or town you can move to.

 Know your enemy: